tgwaste/TweetKiller/README.md

 In order to mass delete likes you must have a Basic Developer account which costs $100/month.
 Thanks Elon!
 Mass deleting tweets will work with the Free account.
-Account descriptions and features can be found here (https://developer.twitter.com/en/products/twitter-api)
+Account descriptions and features can be found here (https://developer.twitter.com/en/products/twitter-api) Downloading an archive of your data can take up to 48 hours.
+Be patient.